 It’s no secret that our body changes as we begin to age.
 When menopause hits, women are prepared for the big changes – hot flashes, difficulty sleeping, mood swings, and even weight fluctuations.
 But what about the changes to your skin and scalp?
-For many women, it leads to increased scalp irritation, dry skin, and even dandruff, and can be just as challenging.
+For many women, it leads to increased scalp irritation, dry skin, eczema, and can even be linked to dandruff, which can be just as challenging.
 Why does menopause lead to dandruff, and what can you do if you experience it?
 Read on to learn more.

 What is dandruff and what causes it?